Deepkumar-Pawar/ProcessorSimulator/README.md

 # ProcessorSimulator
-Simulates a processor that is pipelined, single scalar and executes instructions in order (at the moment).
+Simulates a processor that is pipelined, super scalar and executes instructions Out-Of-Order using a Reorder Buffer as well as implenenting Tomasulo's algorithm.